pridkett/patrick.wagstrom.net/content/resume/index.md

         <div class="row">
             <div class="col-md-12">
                 <h3 class="heading">Professional Objective</h3>
-                <p>A challenging position conducting research, development, and data analysis to generate insight and develop novel new methods to solve the world's hardest technical, policy, and social problems by integrating observations of human behavior, raw data, innovative software tools, dynamic visualization, and state of the art analytics.</p>
+                <p>A leadership position conducting research, development, and data analysis to generate insight and develop novel new methods to solve the world's hardest technical, policy, and social problems by integrating observations of human behavior, raw data, innovative software tools, dynamic visualization, and state of the art analytics.</p>
             </div>
         </div>
         <!-- /general purpose -->